dotnet/Silk.NET/documentation/proposals/Proposal - Generation of Library Sources and PInvoke Mechanisms.md

 The `__Internal` library name **MUST** be paired with a preprocessor constraint and **MUST NOT** use an operating system constraint.

+The Emitter **MUST** allow multiple candidate library names and cycle through each candidate until one loads successfully, unless `__Internal` is used in which case this **MUST** be the only candidate name in use.

 No other library names are defined to use `DllImport` at this time, as this shouldn't be required given we're using NativeLibrary now.

 #### Custom